-Applications are being accepted now for our MA and PhD programs in Jewish Studies and Arabic and Islamic Civilizations to start Fall 2022.
+Applications for our PhD program are due by January 15th each year.
+MA applications are on a rolling basis through May 1st.
 A small, highly selective group of PhD applicants will be offered admission, which generally includes a fellowship and tuition scholarship renewable annually for up to five years.
 Admitted MA candidates will be considered for merit scholarships at the time of admission and are eligible to apply for need-based scholarship funding.

 Master's Degree Programs: Design a personalized curriculum through our diverse areas of expertise or choose to concentrate in one of three tracks: Bible and Ancient Near East, Jewish Studies, or Arabic and Islamic Civilizations.